Gomurmamma/PythonEventsMail/README.md

 ## Lessons Learned

-- How to make simple API requests
+- How to make API requests with Python
-- Sending email from a python program
+- Sending email
-- Basic HTML formatting
+- Formatting HTML
-- Using Git and Github in a team enviornment
+- Using Git and Github in a team environment

 ## Continued development

 In the future we would like to return and implement the following

 - Using Time benchmarks to indicate script speed following program edits
-- CSS styling
-- API requests for other event types like comedy, sports, etc.
-- Deployment to PythonAnywhere & automating script call once API url has been whitelisted.
-- Web application for signing up for an email based on user's event preferences.
-  Python script will make a request to user address & preferences endpoint and send emails.

 ## Usefull resources